Twins Affair: Musical career

 The Twins Affair's involvement in music is at the instance of their multi-instrumentalist father, Mr. Olusola Ogungbemi, who taught them how to play the keyboard, guitar, drum set and saxophone at the age of four.
 At the age of 9, Taye and Kehinde were the keyboardists and bass guitarists, respectively, of the Living Faith Church Worldwide, Kabba, Kogi State, Nigeria.

-Twins Affair recorded their first album in 1999 tagged "Egunje has sploit everything".
-The album was produced by music Producer/Musicologist, Austin Emielu, senior lecturer at the University of Ilorin, Nigeria became an instant hit.
+In 1999, Twins Affair recorded their first album which was tagged "Egunje has sploit everything".
+The album was produced by music Producer/Musicologist, Austin Emielu, senior lecturer at the University of Ilorin, Nigeria, and it became an instant hit.
 The success of the maiden album spurred the Twins Affair to go to the studio a year later in 2000 to record another album tagged "Why fighting, why killing" in response to the religious conflicts in the then Northern Nigeria.
 The two albums released by the Twins Affair did not accord the group national recognition as its popularity was only confined to about six states in the North out of the 36 states in Nigeria.
-The frustration of the inability of the group to penetrate Lagos, which is the nerve center of music/entertainment in Nigeria, compelled her to go on a sabbatical.
+The frustration of the inability of the group to penetrate Lagos, which is the nerve center of music/entertainment in Nigeria, compelled them to go on a sabbatical.

-In their second year in the University (2008), the Twins Affair came out with an Album tagged 'AREA'.
-The album however flopped due to poor publicity and the unserious attitude of the marketer.
-This was followed some months later by the release of an audio and video single tagged 'SKELEBE'.
-Although the video was aired on local and international television stations, Twins Affair was still not given the proper recognition it deserved in the Nigerian music industry.
+In their second year at the university in 2008, the music duo known as Twins Affair released an album titled 'AREA'.
+Unfortunately, the album did not perform well in the market due to poor publicity and the marketer's lackadaisical attitude.
+A few months later, they released an audio and video single titled 'SKELEBE' which was aired on local and international television stations.
+Despite the video being aired on various TV stations, Twins Affair still did not receive the recognition it deserved in the Nigerian music industry.

 In 2010, the Twins Affair released an audio and video single tagged 'ASA'.
 The single became an instant hit.
 This was followed by another hit single and video in 2011 tagged 'O bad gan'.
 With these two singles, the Twins Affair became a household name in the Nigerian music scene.
 The Twins Affair has also featured and produced many top Nigerian artists such as LKT, Yung6ix, Slay, Aq, Maytronomy, Nene Johnson, Ms. Chief, Nenjazi a Nigerian American-based artiste just to mention a few.

-In the area of music education, Twins Affair is taught at the prestigious PEFTI Film Institute Lagos, Nigeria owned by the doyen of the Nigerian entertainment industry, Wale Adenuga Production (Super Story) from 2012 until 2013 where they resigned their appointments as Music Lecturers/Studio Music producers to enable them to proceed to the International Institute of Journalism, Abuja for a one-year Post-Graduate Diploma in Journalism.
-The Twins Affair is a force to be reckoned with in Nigeria either as Music Producers or Recording artists.
-Their recent works such as BEAUTIFUL ft.
-M kel, GO THERE, and MELODY ft MS. Chief and Nenjazi attest to this fact.
+Twins Affair is a Nigerian music duo that is widely respected for their skills as music producers and recording artists.
+They were previously employed as music lecturers and studio music producers at the prestigious PEFTI Film Institute Lagos, which is owned by Wale Adenuga Production (Super Story), a renowned figure in the Nigerian entertainment industry.
+They worked there from 2012 until 2013, after which they resigned to pursue a one-year Post-Graduate Diploma in Journalism at the International Institute of Journalism in Abuja.
+Some of their recent works, such as "BEAUTIFUL" featuring M kel, "GO THERE," and "MELODY" featuring MS. Chief and Nenjazi, have received critical acclaim and further cemented their position as a dominant force in the Nigerian music industry.